 Running a Job

-The simplest workload you can set up in RAIL is running a Job.
+The simplest workload you can set up in RAIL is a Job.
 It will schedule a Pod that runs its container to completion and then stops.

 apiVersion: batch/v1